Remembered by Ransomes, Sims & Jefferies with entrance gates, dedicated in May 1958, at Ransomes Sports’ Centre, Sidegate Avenue, Ipswich.

 Hilda Geraldine Morbely, 2.

-Educated at Ampleforth School, Yorkshire.
+George was educated at Ampleforth School, Yorkshire.

 For about three seasons George played rugby-football for Lincoln RFC, his fine physique made him a very fine member of the 1st XV pack.
 In the season preceding the war he was unable to make so many appearances for Lincoln RFC, owing to his membership of the Auxiliary Air Force.